cosmos/cosmos-sdk/docs/architecture/adr-049-state-sync-hooks.md

   }
 }

-// SnapshotStoreItem contains metadata about a snapshotted store. message SnapshotStoreItem {
-  string name = 1;
-}

-// SnapshotIAVLItem is an exported IAVL node. message SnapshotIAVLItem {
-  bytes key     = 1;
-  bytes value   = 2;
-  int64 version = 3;
-  int32 height  = 4;
-}

 // SnapshotExtensionMeta contains metadata about an external snapshotter.
 // One module may need multiple snapshotters, so each module may have multiple SnapshotExtensionMeta. message SnapshotExtensionMeta {
-  string name   = 1;
+  // the name of the ExtensionSnapshotter, and it is registered to snapshotter manager when setting up the application string name   = 1;
+  // this is used by each ExtensionSnapshotter to decide the format of payloads included in SnapshotExtensionPayload message
-  // format is used within the snapshotter/namespace, not global one for all modules uint32 format = 2;
+  // it is used within the snapshotter/namespace, not global one for all modules uint32 format = 2;
 }